 An in-depth look at the work of the Trust.
 See the latest posting ‘Re-examining Wells Branch Brake Van No.9 – the last surviving S&D goods vehicle‘.

 Announcement of loan agreement between S&DRT and NDR.

 The Somerset & Dorset Railway ran from Bath across the Mendips and through Dorset to Bournemouth, with branch lines across the Somerset Levels to Burnham-on-Sea, Bridgwater and Wells.
 Read more about the route of the S&D. The line’s early days are remembered for its distinctive Prussian Blue engines and coaches, and later for the holiday expresses from the north of England to the south coast.
 Read more about how the Trust came into being.

-Keep up to date with the latest news about our heritage railway steam engines and coaches, our workshops at Washford, and make a note of events celebrating the Somerset & Dorset Railway, including area group meetings, listed here
+Keep up to date with the latest news about our heritage railway steam engines, coaches and museum artefacts.

 Our members receive a variety of benefits including our quarterly magazine.
 Many also volunteer to keep steam railway memories alive by repairing and restoring rolling stock, researching and writing articles and arranging events.
 Your contribution is welcomed – you can join online here.

 Information about the extensive photo collection of our favourite steam railway can be found here, we also now have several videos.
 Find out more about our annual model railway exhibition here.

 As well as the museum, the Trust cares for extensive material and items covering all aspects of the Somerset & Dorset Railway, available for viewing and research.
 Check how to find and access this material here.

 The Trust works in partnership with others to keep alive the memory of the Somerset & Dorset Railway and its importance as a major cross-country route for the communities through which it passed.